translate/l10n-guide/docs/guide/ms_core_fonts.rst

 **********************

-An unfortunate legacy of the browser wars is that many sites are designed specificly for Microsofts Internet Explorer and more importantly are designed around a few Microsoft specific fonts.
-Fortunately Micrsoft released these fonts gratis on the web.
+An unfortunate legacy of the browser wars is that many sites are designed specifically for Microsofts Internet Explorer and more importantly are designed around a few Microsoft specific fonts.
+Fortunately Microsoft released these fonts gratis on the web.
 Note however, that the Tahoma font does require a valid Windows License.